cormacyounguoft/CSC207Project/README.md

 <img src="images/SearchedMovie.png" alt="Logged In Search Result" width="500"/>

 ### Installation instructions
+1. Before proceeding, make sure at least [Java version 22](https://www.oracle.com/ca-en/java/technologies/downloads/) is installed on your machine.
+This program is designed for this version.
-1. Fork the GitHub repository and clone it to your computer.
+2. Fork the GitHub repository and clone it to your computer.
 Refer to these guides for assistance: [Set up a Git repository in IntelliJ](https://www.jetbrains.com/help/idea/set-up-a-git-repository.html#clone-repo) and [Fork a repository on GitHub](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo).
-2. Visit [OMDb API](https://www.omdbapi.com) and generate an API key.
+3. Visit [OMDb API](https://www.omdbapi.com) and generate an API key.
-3. In IntelliJ, navigate to Run > Edit Configurations > Environment variables.
+4. In IntelliJ, navigate to Run > Edit Configurations > Environment variables.
-4. Add your API key in the format: APIKEY=YOUR_API_KEY.
+5. Add your API key in the format: APIKEY=YOUR_API_KEY.
 It should look like this:

 <img src="images/API.png" alt="Adding API key" width="500"/>

-5. Set `pom.xml` as Maven by right-clicking on the `pom.xml` file and selecting "Add as Maven Project."
+7. Set `pom.xml` as Maven by right-clicking on the `pom.xml` file and selecting "Add as Maven Project."
 You may need to reload the Maven project.
-6. Once the API key and the Maven Project are set up, you can run the Main program.
+8. Once the API key and the Maven Project are set up, you can run the Main program.

 Here is the formatted list in Markdown: